 A downloadable game

-You can use it for absolutely free, in any way You want - as a part of Your games, story, whatever.
-And You don't have to reward or mention me in any way.
-Although it would be nice if You had rated this book (if You are registered, rate button is in the up right corner).
+You can use it for absolutely free, in any way you want - as a part of your games, story, whatever.
+And You don't have to reward or mention me in any way, although it would be nice if You rate this book (if You are registered, rate button is in the up right corner).

 The article is intended primarily for Game Masters who play games in systems inspired by Lovecraft's works, such as Call of Cthulhu, Trail of Cthulhu or Delta Green.
 However, I hope that other fans of cosmic horror will also find something for themselves here.
 The facts presented here may also be interesting for people who are not familiar with the work of The Loner of Providence, but some of the references may be unclear to them.